yarbsemaj/oneiotaTecTest/README.md

 # One iota WebApps PHP Task

 ### Changes
-* Route parameters now supported
+* Route parameters now supported!
-    * Wrap route parameters in parentheses {}
+    * Wrap route parameters in parentheses {}.
-    * Access via magic get in the Request class by name
+    * Access via magic get in the Request class by name.
-* Quick view model implemented as described in the supplied PDF
+* Quick view model implemented as described in the supplied PDF.

 ### Set up